-I am delighted to welcome you to Strathaven Academy.
-This Handbook provides you with key information in relation to all aspects of the school and also acts as a reference document in relation to school procedures and personnel.
-Beyond that I hope that it provides a flavour of the culture and ethos of Strathaven Academy - a positive and purposeful community committed to meeting the needs of every pupil and to providing education of the highest standard.
+It is my pleasure to present the School Handbook for Strathaven Academy 2023/24.
+This handbook has been designed to provide you with key information in relation to all aspects of the school.
+I hope that it provides a flavour of the culture and ethos of Strathaven Academy - a positive and purposeful community committed to meeting the needs of every pupil and to providing education of the highest standard.

-We seek to provide a rich and varied range of learning experiences both within and beyond the formal curriculum and indeed within and beyond the school building.
-Expectations of young people from employers and from Further/ Higher Education have never been higher.
-Our pupils must therefore develop and demonstrate skills, attributes and abilities and secure accredited achievements and qualifications that will enable them to successfully enter the very competitive world beyond school.
-Working together school staff, parents and our many partners seek to support and challenge our pupils in this endeavour.
+We strive to provide a rich and inclusive education with a varied range of learning experiences both within and beyond the formal curriculum, and indeed within and beyond the school building.
+Expectations of young people from employers and from Further/Higher Education have never been higher.
+Our pupils must therefore develop and demonstrate skills, attributes and abilities and secure accredited achievements and qualifications that will enable them to enter the competitive world beyond school.
+Working together, school staff, parents and our many partners seek to support and challenge our pupils to achieve their full potential.
+We will strive to ensure that our curriculum and our approaches to Learning and Teaching develop the skills, abilities, personalities and talents of our pupils to their fullest extent.

 We continue to seek improvement in the quality of the service we provide.
-Ongoing communication with parent/ carers and partners is an important part of that process and you are most welcome to contact us here at the Academy with regard to any aspect of your child's education.
-Our improvement agenda continues to focus on ensuring that our curriculum and our approaches to Learning and Teaching develop the skills, abilities, personalities, and talents of our pupils to their fullest extent.
-Our Improvement Plan is available from the school office.
+Ongoing communication with parents/carers and partners is an important part of that process, and you are most welcome to contact us here at the Academy regarding any aspect of your child's education.